2015 YQ1

-' (also written 2015 YQ1) is an Apollo asteroid that is a temporary horseshoe companion to the Earth, the twelfth known Earth horseshoe librator.
+' is an Apollo asteroid that is a temporary horseshoe companion to the Earth, the twelfth known Earth horseshoe librator.
 It experienced a close encounter with the Earth on 22 December 2015 at 0.0037 AU.

 Discovery

 was discovered on 19 December 2015 by A. D. Grauer observing with the 1.5-m reflector telescope at the Mount Lemmon Survey.
 As of 9 March 2016, it has been observed 64 times with an observation arc of 3 days.